javierandres-dev/training-our_reviews/README.md

-# Self―Training
+# Self ― Training
 :octocat: training-our_reviews

 ## Description
-Build with vanilla HTML, CSS and JavaScript.
+Our reviews, it's a basic exercise build with vanilla HTML, CSS and JavaScript.
 How does it look?
 Take a look at [Our Reviews](https://javierandresgp.github.io/training-our_reviews/)

 ## Stack